Comprehensive overview of genetics and hereditary diseases in rabbits

 Characteristics

-• Limited spatial vision and difficulty in correctly judging distances.
+• Impaired spatial vision and difficulty in accurately judging distances.

 • High sensitivity to bright light, which is particularly pronounced in albino rabbits with their pigment-free, red eyes.